jhonnyV-V/.dotfiles/scripts/installer/README.md

 ```

 # TODO
+create folder of optionals and to install each one use a flag for all or a flag that lets you choose or pass the names

 add some exclude list or categories so I can install a full category and exclude specific files
 also support passing multiple filters